caesarfeta/dot_com/story/plant_modelling/plant_modelling.md

 Their inherent mathematical and aesthetic beauty has been an inspiration for the greatest works of art and the most practical tools of day-to-day living.
 	Antonio Gaudi.
 	The textile industry.

+Most  digital modelling of plants is done using L-Systems.
+L-Systems